wermos/website/lessons/procedural-generation-virtual-worlds/perlin-noise-part-2/perlin-noise-computing-derivatives.md

 \end{array}
 $$

-you will see that you will end up with:
+You will see that you will end up with the following:

 $$N = Tz \times Tx = \{-Nx, 1, -Nz\}$$
 </details>